-Control an army of Arduino-compatible nodes with a Raspberry Pi and CAN bus.Designed by Omzlo, Ships from Greece
+Control an army of Arduino-compatible nodes with a Raspberry Pi and CAN bus.Designed by Omzlo in Greece

 The Omzlo PiMaster is a HAT (Hardware Attached on Top) providing a gateway between the CAN bus network and a Raspberry Pi, which runs network management software for the NoCAN platform.
 Combine thi...Read More…